samtaufa/nomoa.bsd/src/comms/misc/mysql.5.1.md

 we can do that we need to temporarily start mysql.

 <pre class="command-line">
-/usr/local/bin/mysqld_safe &amp;
+/etc/rc.d/mysqld start
-/usr/local/bin/mysqladmin -u root password mypassword
+/usr/local/bin/mysqladmin -u root password 'new-password' /usr/local/bin/mysqladmin -u root -h hostname.example.com password 'new-password'

 </pre>

 If you already have accounts/users on the system, it is possible that